bskinn/intersphinx-gist/README.md

 Soooo, I figured it probably would be a good idea to curate the Gist a bit more carefully.
 This repo houses a Github Action that runs a small pytest suite, which checks that:

- 1. The docs root link points to a live site, and
+ 1. The docs root links all point to live sites, and

- 2. The `objects.inv` location defined by the mappings points to a valid inventory file, as checked by [`sphobjinv`](https://github.com/bskinn/sphobjinv).
+ 2. The `objects.inv` locations defined by the mappings point to valid inventory files, as checked by [`sphobjinv`](https://github.com/bskinn/sphobjinv).